 - Will not suffer major problems under the presence of chemical materials

-- Wide variety of grades available to choose from(grades are the type of protection desire from the product)
+- Wide variety of grades available to choose from(grades are the type of protection desired from the product)

 - Lightweight product